plausible/website/_articles/we-dedicate-5-of-our-gross-revenue-to-environmental-causes-and-open-source-software.md

 January 2021  | $842
 Total to date | $842

-We've started this commitment on January 1st, 2021 and we pledge to donate 100% of this fund by the end of the year 2021.
+We've started this commitment on January 1st, 2021 and we pledge to donate 100% of this fund at the start of 2022.
 No questions asked.

 Every Plausible Analytics subscriber contributes to our fund.
 Thank you for supporting us and for helping us make a bit of a difference!